joaohpf/javaIntroduction/README.md

 ## How to Use

-1. Browse the folders to find exercises and example programs.
-2. Open each `.java` file to study or run the code.
+1. Open each `.java` file to study or run the code.
-3. Feel free to clone or download the repository to practice on your own computer.
+2. Feel free to clone or download the repository to practice on your own computer.

 ## Goals